How we could have avoided the German Wings disaster

 Today’s modern airliners have an autopilot that does a lot the pilot usually does and it has increased airplane safety by a huge margin.
 Today’s airline disasters are mostly due to humans either messing up or willfully crashing the metal-bird.

-So, if this is the biggest single threat to our life’s while we are airborne, then let’s do the appropriate thing.
-Let’s put technology into the plane that allows us to take the reins out of the pilots hands if we need to.
+So, if this is the biggest single threat to our lives while we are airborne, then let’s do the appropriate thing.
+Let’s put technology into the plane that allows us to take the reins out of the pilot’s hands if we need to.

 Pilots will still have to be in the plane and they will be masters of the systems to a point.
-But shouldn’t the technology that our military uses in order to protect us from ill will of our external foes also be available to protect us from madman with a pilot’s license?
+But shouldn’t the technology that our military uses to protect us from the ill will of our external foes also be available to protect us from madmen with a pilot’s license?

-As a passenger I will look what airlines will go ahead and introduce those features to their aircraft first and it will be a defining factor when I pick my next ticket.
+As a passenger, I will look at what airlines will go ahead and introduce those features to their aircraft first and it will be a defining factor when I pick my next ticket.
 Price is important but safety is more important.
-I can go without a meal, without drinks, without oversized bags and without onboard entertainment.
+I can go without a meal, without drinks, without oversized bags, and without onboard entertainment.
 I can content with little leg space and may make sacrifices on comfort and easy connections but I will not compromise on my safety.

 I do not want to end up crushed and roasted on a mountainside like those 149 poor people.
 Let them be the last martyrs of the airline industry and put remote control in place.